kartonfarkas/api_docs/source/use_cases/multiple_sources.rst

      "source_id": "456"
    }

-Where *source_id* is an ID assigned to the application of a customer to integrate.
+Where *source_id* is the ID assigned to the application of a customer to integrate.

 **Response**: